JETSCAPE/SummerSchool2021/Jul22_Transport/README.md

  - Learn to use SMASH as a hadronic afterburner
  - Understand SMASH inputs: resonances and their decays, switching on and off different reactions
  - Understand SMASH outputs: particles and collision history
- - Physics project: ``Life and death of Delta-resonance''
+ - Physics project: Life and death of rho-resonance

 *To begin* add your name to the [table](https://docs.google.com/spreadsheets/d/e/2PACX-1vTo_TeWIkXPCh4PBpLBNZac_pkB6pao6ynenWf2RNMZDHjeT4O1Mg3xBPx6nkitxthQq7GRothvNjCC/pubhtml) to mark your progress.
 Then follow the steps below.

+It would be great if you *perform step 1. in advance*, because compilation of SMASH library takes around 5 minutes, compilation of JetScape with SMASH takes around 7 minutes, running getting 10 events takes around 7 minutes = around 20 minutes total.

 <details><summary> My personal docker cheat sheet </summary>
 <p>